 It is also important to note that before any post-Purple Line development receives final approval for construction, it must satisfy additional traffic tests under the County’s Subdivision Staging Policy.

-What will happen to the trail?
+What will happen to the Capital Crescent Trail?

 The trail will be built alongside the Purple Line, and will be a minimum of 12 feet wide.
 In certain areas where sufficient right of way is available, the trail will be 16 feet wide with an additional buffer between the rail and trail.
 Both the trail and the light rail will be elevated over Connecticut Avenue.